-- Redesigned ribbon and overall interface.
+Redesigned ribbon and overall interface.
 For many users, the Microsoft Office ribbon is where it all starts.
 A new feature that is reminiscent of the old Research pane, Smart Lookup, opens up Explore presenting Wikipedia and other web-search information on any selected text, and Define revealing definitions from Oxford dictionaries.
 This researcher-friendly feature is accompanied by the new vivid-color scheme that easily distinguishes the 2016 version from previous ones.

 4. Google Docs

-Google Docs enables collaboration among colleagues, students and teachers.
+Google Docs enables collaboration among colleagues, students, and teachers.
 Because the document is saved in the cloud, the creator can share the link to the file for others to edit or simply view.
+This is advantageous for teams with geographically distributed members, putting the solution in line with future collaboration trends.
 With Google Docs, users also do not have to worry about hitting the save button every time they make changes.
-The application automatically saves the document at regular intervals so even when the internet connection is lost, users can still find their additions and modifications later on.
+The application automatically saves the document at regular intervals, so even when the internet connection is lost, users can still find their additions and modifications later on.

-- Smart formatting.
+Smart formatting.
 Google Docs provides dynamic editing and styling tools, allowing users to format their documents according to the designs they have in mind.
 There is a reasonable number of options in terms of fonts, paragraph styles, and useful tools to add links, images, and other media within their document for a more engaging read.

-- Built-in templates.
+Built-in templates.
 For the times when you don’t have all the time to go for elaborate formatting, Google Docs provides an easy way out by providing a number of document templates that you can easily edit and customize.

 Collaborative Platform.
 Perhaps the feature that many users really prize, Google Docs excels in allowing teams to edit a document at the same time and leave comments and suggestions to be reviewed, accepted, or rejected.
 Not only that, collaborators can even chat within the document in real-time to add a different dimension to the ongoing task at hand.

 5. Office 365

 Office 365 is the paid, subscription-based implementation of Microsoft Office with multiple versions for different types of users.
-It allows use of desktop and mobile versions of Microsoft Office along with OneDrive file hosting service and Skype minutes on a monthly basis.
+It allows the use of desktop and mobile versions of Microsoft Office along with OneDrive file hosting service and Skype minutes on a monthly basis.
 Advanced social networking and sharing features are also available.

-- Multiple versions for different budget levels.
+Multiple versions for different budget levels.
 Make a decent assessment of your needs and pay only for the specific version that matches them well.

-- Great value no matter what platform.
+Great value, no matter what platform.
 With the near-universality of Microsoft Office file formats, you know you can always access and edit your document anywhere you go.
-And you don’t have to physically bring them with you, either: just make sure you have access to your login credentials and cloud servers will take care of the rest.
+And you don’t have to physically bring them with you, either: just make sure you have access to your login credentials, and cloud servers will take care of the rest.

-iWork bundles Pages, Numbers and Keynote—Apple’s equivalents to Word, Excel and Powerpoint, respectively—with its Aperture and iPhoto image management applications.
+iWork bundles Pages, Numbers, and Keynote—Apple’s equivalents to Word, Excel, and Powerpoint, respectively—with its Aperture and iPhoto image management applications.
 There’s mobile integration, and all applications have built-in links to Apple’s iCloud document-hosting service for efficient sharing and collaboration.

 It’s free.
-If you consider that Microsoft Office Home and Student 2016 cost $100, or that a 12-month subscription to Office 365 will actually cost you $100 a year, the value of iWork becomes crystal-clear.
+If you consider that Microsoft Office Home and Student 2016 cost $100, or that a 12-month subscription to Office 365 will cost you $100 a year, the value of iWork becomes crystal-clear.

 Supporting multiple operating systems, LibreOffice claims 120 million unique downloading addresses from May 2011 to May 2015.